magnuskahr/P2P-Eksamensnoter/Structured P2P Networks.md

 ![](k2bucketNaming.png)

 Why is that important you ask?
 Well, it is at lookup time.
 Say _node n_ is searching for _file f_.
 Then it will XOR $ID_n \bigoplus ID_f$, and the location of the most significant bit, tells which _k-bucket_ to contact.
-Contacting a node in that bucket, will get the node closer to the destination.
-The node I the bucket will then again XOR to get even closer and so on.
+Contacting a node in that bucket, will get node _n_ closer to the destination.
+The node in the bucket will return _k_ closest nodes it knows of, which will then be contacted.

 ~~Det kan maksimalt være 160 k buckets~~

+And by means of these _k-buckets_ and XOR operation, the network implements _find-value_ and _find-node_.
+But this is an, relatively, awful lot of communication back and forth ... cant we utilise it somehow?
+Well, im glad you asked!

+### Updating K-Buckets

+The essence of Kademlia and why it is better than both Pastry and Chord, is due, partly, to the updates of the _k-bucket_.

+Upon receiving a new message from a node, the given _k-bucket_ I belongs to is identified, of course by XORing the identifier with the identifier of itself.
+Then one of the following thins happen.

+> * `If in bucket, move to tail` If the node is already in the bucket, move it to the tail.
+> * `Bucket not full, insert at tail`  If the bucket is not filled up, move the node the the tail of the bucket
+> * `Bucket full, least recently unresponsive, replace at tail` but what if the bucket is full?
+Well, we contact the least seen node, and if it appears unresponsive, we replace it with the new node at the tail
+> * `} else { bail out }` and if non of these things are possible, we simple bail out and ignore storing the node

+In this way, the different buckets are populated, and maintained to prefer older nodes.
+An implementation detail, could be to keep new members in a cache if there is no room to spare in the buckets.

+### Parallelism

+Okay great, so lets boil it down.

+When a node _n_ contacts some nodes from a bucket, it happens in parralism.
+That means, that when the node _n_ receives another nodes _k-bucket_ it can choose to contact those which it got first.
+To keep latency down!

+Because of this, and those structures which we have been discussing, we are ensured locality and the strength of the nodes.

+### Joining

+Lets briefly discuss joining the network.
+Well because that is a pretty important part of making it all work.

+> * `Calc ID` so, you start by calculating your id
+> * `locate peer in network` then you somehow locate a peer in the network
+> * `add to bucket` and add that node, to the appropriate bucket
+> * `FIND_NODE on own ID` doing FIND NODE on its own ID, ensures that the new now communicates with a lot of different nodes in the network and gains some buckets
+> * `FIND_NODE random ID’s in buckets` lastly we perform a FIND_NODE on some random ids in the buckets, as a way to publish the arrival of the new node in their buckets.

+So with Kademlia, we have an network which is:

+* Built on the experiences from earlier structured networks
+* It ensures high performance through parallelism
+* All traffic contributes to routing table upkeep
+* In widest use of all structured networks